EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 If, at a later stage, we will introduce access control here, there seems to be some limitations in FEMDI regarding this: The use of a message queue implies that anyone will be able to know about the *existence* of restricted data.
 We can only provide access control on the actual data itself. *This may or may not be acceptable at a later stage.*

 Even if we want to only serve freely available data, we may still want to have some kind of access control here, to have some protection against servers becoming overloaded.

+#### Security monitoring

+Some system must be in place to allow admins to monitor the system with regards to security incidents.

 #### Data encryption